jalan-subham/random-walk/README.md

 ## death sound
-End music is from Pac-Man?
+End music is from mario.
 1. Again, with 5ms fade-in

 ## replay option